SpenceKonde/megaTinyCore/megaavr/extras/Ref_Analog.md

 * `ADC_DISABLE`     Disable the ADC to save power in sleep modes.   *new 2.5.12*
 * `ADC_STANDBY_ON`  Turn on ADC run standbv mode                    *new 2.5.12*
 * `ADC_STANDBY_OFF` Turn off ADC run standby mode                   *new 2.5.12*

+In all cases, if no command to turn on or off an option is passed the current setting will remain unchanged

 ### DAC Support
 The 1-series parts have an 8-bit DAC which can generate a real analog voltage.
 This generates voltages between 0 and the selected VREF (which cannot be VDD, unfortunately).
 Set the DAC reference voltage via the `DACReference()` function - pass it one of the `INTERNAL` reference options listed under the ADC section above.
 This voltage must be half a volt lower than Vcc for the voltage reference to be accurate.
 The DAC is exposed via the analogWrite() function: Call `analogWrite(PIN_PA6,value)` to set the voltage to be output by the DAC.
 To turn off the DAC output, call digitalWrite() on that pin; note that unlike most* PWM pins `analogWrite(PIN_PA6,0)` and `analogWrite(PIN_PA6,255)` do not act as if you called digitalWrite() on the pin; 0 or 255 written to the `DAC0.DATA` register; thus you do not have to worry about it applying the full supply voltage to the pin (which you may have connected to sensitive devices that would be harmed by such a voltage) if let the calculation return 255; that will just output 255/256ths of the reference voltage.